|

 the Web, or wherever a networked application would benefit from

+automated processes.
 Advantages of Storing XML Data in jBASE

 "jBASE is highly suited as a data repository for XML documents